Evangelical Writer Kisses An Old Idea Goodbye

 "Because you can't build a relationship off sex.
 We all know that," he said.
 "But we said we're gonna focus on communication, problem-solving, having fun together, getting to know each other's dreams."

-But not everyone feels this way about the message of Harris' book, which in addition to sexual abstinence until marriage, promoted a fairly draconian approach to romance: no casual dating, only serious courtship aimed at marriage.
+But not everyone feels this way about the message of Harris' book, which in addition to sexual abstinence until marriage promoted a fairly draconian approach to romance: no casual dating, only serious courtship aimed at marriage.

 Harmful messages

-In the documentary, Josh Harris talks with readers around the world — many of whom say the book sent them harmful messages about their bodies, sexuality, and relationships.
+In the documentary, Harris talks with readers around the world — many of whom say the book sent them harmful messages about their bodies, sexuality and relationships.

-Lyz Lenz, a writer based in Iowa, said Harris took the underlying message of the evangelical purity movement and "made it cool.".
+Lyz Lenz, a writer based in Iowa, said Harris took the underlying message of the evangelical purity movement and "made it cool."

 "He was like this superhero on the holiness circuit, right?
 This young guy who embodied all these tenets of very conservative faith," Lenz said.